The Japan Alps

 Day 4 : A breathtaking view of Fuji

-In the morning, send your luggage to your hotel in Matsumoto (details in your travel diary, check with the hotel reception) so that you can travel light for your night in Kawaguchiko.
+In the morning, send your luggage to your hotel in Matsumoto (details in your travel diary) so that you can travel light for your night in Kawaguchiko.

 Go to Tokyo station and board a train for Kawaguchiko (3h journey, 1 change, details in your travel guide, included in your package).
 The train leaves the Japanese megalopolis and gradually winds its way through the valleys of the Mount Fuji region.
 You will arrive in Kawaguchiko in the late morning.